-General profiles contain settings that have a general impact on the operation of the SHOUT ns.
+- General Profiles: General profiles contain settings that have a general impact on the operation of the SHOUT ns (see General Profile Settings).
 There are two stored general profiles numbered 0 and 1.
-In addition to the stored general profiles, there is an "active" general profile, which is the set of general settings that are currently in effect.
-At power-up, by default, general profile 0 is loaded into the "active" general profile.
-However, user can change the power-up profile using AT command &Y. After power-up, user can load the "active" general profile with any stored general profile using the Soft Reset command Z. Alternatively, &F can be used to load factory default settings back into the "active" general profile.
-Any modifications made to general profile settings apply to the "active" general profile and are temporary.
-To save the modifications, user must write the "active" general profile to one of the stored general profiles using &W. Settings that fall under general profiles can be displayed using &V.
+In addition to the stored general profiles, there is an "active" general profile, which is the set of general settings that are currently in effect. - At power-up, by default, general profile 0 is loaded into the "active" general profile.
+However, you can change the power-up profile using AT command &Y. - After power-up, you can load the "active" general profile with any stored general profile using the soft reset command Z. - Alternatively, you can use &F to load factory default settings back into the "active" general profile. - Any modifications made to general profile settings apply to the "active" general profile and are temporary.
+To save the modifications, write the "active" general profile to one of the stored general profiles using &W. - Settings that fall under general profiles can be displayed using &V. - Tracking Profiles: Tracking profiles contain settings that have an impact on the SHOUT ns during tracking mode (see Tracking Profile Settings).
+There are twelve stored tracking profiles numbered from 0 to 11.
+In addition to the stored tracking profiles, there is an "active" tracking profile, which is a temporary tracking profile for the purpose of modifying a stored tracking profile.
+The "active" tracking profile is not used in tracking mode.
+Instead, tracking mode loads the stored tracking profiles directly based on the current state.